luphysics/MODA/docs/example-analysis.md

 Respiration: 0.1354Hz to 0.2875Hz

 ## Wavelet phase coherence

+To identify the minimum and maximum frequencies for wavelet phase coherence, check the frequencies of the signals.

 > **Note:** You need to make a matrix containing the signals you want to find the wavelet phase coherence between, so make one with the ridge of the ECG and the respiration, and one with the ridge of ECG and ridge of respiration.